-The classic 1964-66 lineup.
-Left to right: Chris Hillman, David Crosby, Michael Clarke, Roger McGuinn, Gene Clark.
+The classic line-up of The Byrds, From left to right: Chris Hillman, David Crosby, Michael Clarke, Roger McGuinn and Gene Clark.

 The Byrds were a band active in The Sixties

 (alongside Simon & Garfunkel

 ), although they experimented with different genres throughout their career such as Psychedelic Rock

 .
 The band was formed initially as a duo comprised of Roger McGuinn and Gene Clark as guitarists and singers.
 Third guitarist David Crosby soon joined up, with drummer Michael Clarke (recruited partly because of his resemblance to Brian Jones

 ) and bassist Chris Hillman following him into the band.
 Thus, the "classic" Byrds line-up was born.
 Thanks to their manager Jim Dickson's connections, they got signed to Columbia Records

 The Byrds' first recording was a cover of the Bob Dylan

 song "Mr. Tambourine Man", and established their style.
 McGuinn's use of Rickenbacker 12-string guitars with heavy compression resulted in a distinctive, bright sound, which was put in the service of melodic, jangly guitar riffs.
 Their heavy use of harmony in vocals owed an obvious debt to The Beatles